Silvia and Greg

 What About Wheelchair Accessibility?

 This is an important one.
 Unfortunately, not all taxis in Cozumel are wheelchair accessible.
-However, there are some taxi companies that do have accessible vehicles.
+However, some taxi companies do have accessible vehicles.
 If you need a wheelchair-accessible taxi, it’s best to book in advance and specifically request one.

 What to Do if You Have a Complaint